Surendhiran-46/Surendhiran-46/README.md

 - 👋 Hi, I’m Surendhiran
 - 👀 I’m interested in Coding and Software Development
-- 🌱 I’m currently learning BE CSE at SKCET
+- 🌱 I’m currently pursuing BE CSE at SKCET
 - 💞️ I’m looking to collaborate on Exciting tech projects and innovations
 - 📫 How to reach me : surendhiran.official@gmail.com
 - 😄 Pronouns: He/Him